jose-donato/docs/content/sdk/guides/guides/etf.md

 ## How to Use

-​
-The examples provided below will assume that the following import block is included at the beginning of the Python script or Notebook file:
+​The examples provided below will assume that the following import block is included at the beginning of the Python script or Notebook file:
 ​

 ```python